Osaka Prefecture

 Danjiri carvings

-Judging from the family crest, these carvings probably depict “Sakura no Kowakare”
+Judging from the family crest, these carvings probably depict “Sakurai no Kowakare.”

 Local Variations

-South of Izumisano in places like Hannan City, they use a special kind of danjiri called a yagura
+South of Izumisano, in places like Hannan City, are a special kind of danjiri called a yagura

 • Yagura have much bigger wheels than danjiri and only two of them.